joshourisman/django-pydantic-settings/README.md

 ## Database configuration

 By defining multiple `DatabaseDsn` attributes of the `DatabaseSettings` class, you can easily configure one or more database connections with environment variables.
 DSNs are parsed using dj-database-url.
+In order to support Google Cloud SQL database connections from within Google Cloud Run, the DatabaseDsn type will detect and automatically escape DSN strings of the form `postgres://username:password@/cloudsql/project:region:instance/database` so that they can be properly handled by dj-database-url.

 ```python
 class DatabaseSettings(BaseSettings):